Sparse regression algorithm for activity estimation in $\gamma $ spectrometry: Applications

 The performances of the proposed approach are investigated for $ 50 $ points of an homogeneous Poisson process whose intensity $ \lambda $ varies from $ 0.1 $ to $ 0.4 $, which corresponds to physical activities from $ 1.10^6 $ and up to $ 4.10^6 $ photons per second when the signal is sampled to $10$ MHz.
 Those numbers are related to high or very high radioactive activities, as mentioned for example in~\cite{spectro_ansi:1999}.
 The energies $ \{E_n, n \ge 0 \} $ are drawn accordingly to a Gaussian density truncated at $0$, with mean $ 50 $ and variance $ 5 $.
 We present both results in the case of a good Signal Noise Ratio ($ \sigma = 1$), as can be found in Gamma spectrometry applications.

 Assuming that we observe $ N $ points of the sample signal, the $ j $-th column of the dictionary $\mathbf{A}$ is build accordingly to~\eqref{eq:global_dictionary}.
 The grid $\boldsymbol{\theta}$ is taken uniform on $(0,10]^2$, with subdivision step $0.1$.
 In order to check the robustness of the approach and its practical implementation for real-time instrumentation, the signals are simulated in two different settings: \begin{itemize} \item for each point of the Poisson process, a shape is taken randomly from the dictionary $A$; this case will later on be denoted by (I). \item for each point of the Poisson process, a shifted Gamma is created with randomly chosen parameters $\theta_1,\theta_2$.
 In our experiments, both parameters are drawn uniformly accordingly to $\theta_1 \sim U([0;10])$ and $\theta_2 \sim U([0;2])$ (case denoted by (II)) \end{itemize} It is obvious that the standard framework for regression is (I); however, as mentioned earlier, we also want to investigate how the algorithm behaves when the dictionary is not rich enough to cover all the possible shapes, and check the effectiveness of the additional post-processing step introduced in the latter sections.
 This allows to use the proposed approach on real-world experiments where fast algorithms and small dictionaries for real-time implementations must be used.
 For one given activity, the estimator is computed $ 10000 $ times by means of the proposed method, and by means of the standard method aforementioned, both in (I) and (II) cases.
 Ideally, the parameters $\eta$ and $r$ should be chosen accordingly to \eqref{eq:thresholdvalue} and \eqref{eq:r_choice}; however, these bounds are unknown in a real-life experiment, for the radioactive source is generally unknown (and, consequently, so are $E_{min}$ and $E_{max}$).
 Both on simulations and real data validations, we found out that taking the parameter $\eta =3 \sigma $, and setting the parameter $r$ so that $\| \mathbf{y} - \mathbf{A} \widehat{\boldsymbol\beta}(r) \|_2 \le \sigma \sqrt{N}$ provided a good compromise between sparsity and good $\ell_2$ precision.
+It is noticeable to this value of $\eta$ has in our simulation the same order of magnitude as the bound provided in~\eqref{eq:thresholdvalue}, and is only a choice among others.